EEN421/EEN421.github.io/_posts/💡-Track-&-Price-Your-Microsoft-Sentinel-Ingest-Costs-—-KQL-Tip-of-the-Week.md

 <br/>

 # 📚 Thanks for Reading!
 Thanks for nerding out with me on some of the fun (and sometimes annoying) nuances of KQL—because when you can see your ingest trends and price them, you’re no longer flying blind: you’re flying informed.
-Stay tuned for more **“KQL-of-the-Week”** hacks to give you **visibility, clarity,** and a _few less surprise spikes on your bill._ 🤑
+Stay tuned for more **“KQL Toolbox** hacks to give you **visibility, clarity,** and a _few less surprise spikes on your bill._ 🤑

 If this kind of automation gets your gears turning, check out my book:
 🎯 Ultimate Microsoft XDR for Full Spectrum Cyber Defense